Congressional District # 01

 A Close-out Report was signed by the State of Michigan on August 6, 1993 and the site was deleted from the National Priorities List on December 2, 1993.

-Since 1995, State funds were used to install and operate soil vapor extraction and groundwater sparge systems in all of the source areas described above.
+Since 1995, State funds were used to install and operate soil vapor extraction and groundwater sparge systems in the source areas at all of the source areas described above.
 The goal of the treatment systems was to reduce the contaminants in the source area soil and groundwater so that concentrations in the groundwater were no longer a threat to surface water resources.

 The soil vapor extraction ("SVE") system for Art's Dry Cleaners was operated until 1996.

-However the 2011 five-year review found that a protectiveness determination for the remedy at OU 2 cannot be made at this time.
-PCE contamination that remains in the soil and groundwater could potentially pose vapor intrusion risks via the indoor air pathway and may result in a longer period of time for groundwater to return to a useable state.
-Additional evaluation of the source area is necessary to confirm the determination of the protectiveness of this pathway and whether groundwater will return to useable state within a reasonable period of time.
-The source area evaluation may be reported in an addendum to the five-year review report.
+A protectiveness determination for the remedy at OU 2 cannot be made at this time.
+While exposures to the groundwater pathway are not taking place due to implementation of the alternate water supply required under the OU 1 ROD and ICs required under the OU 2 ROD that prevent the use of contaminated ground water, the remedy at OU 2 includes the expectation that groundwater would be allowed to vent to Lake Michigan and should be returned to a “useable state after 50 years” or by 2035.
+However, PCE contamination that remains in the soil and groundwater could potentially pose vapor intrusion risks via the indoor air pathway and may result in a longer period of time for groundwater to return to a useable state.
+Additional evaluation of the source area will be necessary to confirm the determination of the protectiveness of this pathway and whether groundwater will return to useable state within a reasonable period of time.
+The source area evaluation may be reported in an addendum to this five-year review report.

 Success StoryThe residents of Charlevoix now have a safe, clean, and reliable drinking water supply.